What's new

 This study shows that political ideology misalignment reduces interstate job-to-job flows between two states and the effects are especially stronger in recent years.
 These partisan-induced mobility frictions generate a feedback loop where partisanship reduces interstate job moves, leading to deeper sorting.
 That, in turn, further intensifies polarization and discourages interstate job mobility.
 This mechanism links ideology-driven labor mobility frictions to the long-run partisan landscape of the country.

-Presentations: MFA 2026 (scheduled), World Bank Institutions and Prosperity Conference: Supporting Firms and Workers (scheduled), Eastern FA 2026 (scheduled), The Friends of Women in Finance 4th Symposium in Greater New York 2025.
+Presentations: MFA 2026 (scheduled), Eastern FA 2026 (scheduled), CES (Emory University 2026 scheduled), World Bank Institutions and Prosperity Conference: Supporting Firms and Workers (2026 postponed), The Friends of Women in Finance 4th Symposium in Greater New York 2025.

 [4] AI Exposure and Household Financial Fragility with Feng Jiang and Yiming Qian